oracle/node-oracledb/doc/api.md

 ```

 The number of statements that are cached in the [statement cache](#stmtcache) of
 each connection.
-This optional attribute may be used to override the
+This optional property may be used to override the
 corresponding property in the *Oracledb* object.

 ```